What Works Cities

 Numbers tell compelling stories, and they help us find answers that make a real difference in people’s lives.
 We’re grateful for what the partnership with Bloomberg Philanthropies has helped us accomplish for communities across our city.

 Eric Garcetti, Mayor Los Angeles, California

 The What Works Cities program is run in collaboration with five partners: Results for America; the Behavioral Insights Team; Harvard Kennedy School’s Government Performance Lab; Johns Hopkins University’s Center for Government Excellence; and the Sunlight Foundation.
-Since 2017, more than 20 U.S. cities have received official What Works Cities Certification, including two (Los Angeles, California, and Louisville, Kentucky) that have achieved certification at the platinum level.
+Forty U.S. cities have received official What Works Cities Certification, including two (Los Angeles, California, and Louisville, Kentucky) that have achieved certification at the platinum level.

 In November 2018, Bloomberg Philanthropies expanded What Works Cities in collaboration with the Bill & Melinda Gates Foundation and Ballmer Group.
 The joint effort is helping ten selected cities use data and test new ways to improve opportunity, particularly in neighborhoods where children lack access to good schools or face barriers to economic mobility.

 Top photo: Mayor Marty Walsh examines Boston’s 311 and City Score dashboard data.
 Through What Works Cities, the City of Boston focused on structuring and managing contracts to deliver better results, bringing greater accountability to how public funds are spent.
 Credit: City of Boston